hbkworld/streaming-spec/complex_types.md

 ~~~~

-Value is equidistant with a step width of 2.
+Value is linear with a step width of 2.
 We get no start value of the value, hence we are starting with 0.

 Data blocks will contain timestamps only.
 The counter changes by a known amount of 2.